pfdubois/BridgeBidding/source/Slam.rst

 Asking For Kings
 ~~~~~~~~~~~~~~~~

 Asking for Kings promises that the partners hold all five keycards.
-To
+It
-ask for Kings, the RKC bidder bids 5N.
-Responder bids the number of
+doesn't imply more values.
+To ask for Kings, the RKC bidder bids 5N.
-Kings *not counting the trump King*, using 6♣ is none, 6♦ is 1, and so on.
+Responder bids the number of Kings *not counting the trump King*, using
+6♣ is none, 6♦ is 1, and so on.

 .. _Specific_Kings:

 An alternate by agreement, called "Specific Kings",  is to show your lowest
 King by bidding that suit if it is below trump.
 If it is impossible to show a
 king because it is above 6 of your trump suit. you should either make an impossible bid
 (e.g., show a king you have denied earlier in the auction) or just bid 6 of your suit.

 Responder has the right to just bid the grand slam if he can tell he has